 On the bottom shelf there is a box for recycling.
 We don’t have recycling pick-up, so I have to physically drive it to the center whenever the box is full.
 I actually took it less than a week ago.
 But then I did my magazine decluttering and it is quite full again!
-I usually don’t need to take it in every week, but it looks like I will be making another trip on Monday.

 Anyway, that is my scary kitchen storage area.

-My first step was to pull everything out to see just what I was dealing with.
+First, I pulled everything out to see just what I was dealing with.

 That was fun.
 And also amazing.
 I have no idea how I was able to fit all of that stuff into that little space in the stairwell!